Naniwa-class cruiser: Design and description

 The Naniwa-class ships displaced 3727 LT at normal load.
 They had a length between perpendiculars of 300 ft and an overall length of 320 ft, a beam of 46 ft and a draft of 20 ft 3 in at deep load.
-The sister ships were fitted with a plough-shaped naval ram of mild steel below the waterline and had a partial double bottom extending between the forward and aft magazines.
+They were fitted with a plough-shaped naval ram of mild steel below the waterline and had a partial double bottom extending between the forward and aft magazines.

-The ships were powered by a pair of horizontal, two-cylinder double-expansion steam engines, each driving a single three-bladed 4.27 m propeller using steam produced by six cylindrical boilers that operated at a pressure of 6.3 atm.
+The ships were powered by a pair of horizontal, two-cylinder, double-expansion steam engines, each driving a single three-bladed 4.27 m propeller using steam produced by six cylindrical boilers that operated at a pressure of 6.3 atm.
 The engines were designed to produce a total of 7500 ihp with forced draught to give the ships a maximum speed of 18 kn.
 During their speed trials, the cruisers reached speeds of 18.72–18.77 kn from 7235–7604 ihp.
-They carried enough coal to gave them a range of about 9000 nmi at a speed of 13 kn.
-The ship's crew consisted of 338 officers and ratings.
+They carried a maximum of 800 LT of coal which gave them a range of about 9000 nmi at a speed of 13 kn.
+The ships' crew consisted of 338–342 officers and ratings.